 How are the artists-in-residence selected and what qualities is BRIC looking for in an application?

-- The relevancy of the work to a diverse Brooklyn audience.
+- The relevancy of the artist's work to a diverse Brooklyn audience.

-- Feasibility, given the artists’ record of achievement, goals for their residency, and how well they align with BRIC’s facilities and technical resources.
-We seek artists who are able to work independently and productively and who have a solid plan of work for their residency.
+- Feasibility, given the artists’ goals for their residency, and how well they align with BRIC’s facilities and technical resources.
+We seek artists who are able to work independently and productively and who have a solid plan of work.

 - Finally and most importantly, we seek artists whose work that reflect great innovation and exceptional creativity.